logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Experimentation
 ---------------------------

-In HopsML we separate machine learning experiments into three differents categories.
+In HopsML we separate Machine Learning experiments into three differents categories.

 **Experiment**